Skip to main content

 I won’t dive into Owntracks’ feature set any more, but you can read more about it on their docs page.

-How I’m Using It Link to heading
+How I’m Using It

 Since I already run Home Assistant, I saw no point in running the Owntracks app on my partner and I’s phones when the Home Assistant app already reports our locations.
 Instead, I decided it made far more sense to just publish location updates from Home Assistant to Owntracks with an HTTP request.